A network of physical things that sense the environment and exchange data over a network, typically the internet.

 History

-- 1970s: Early concepts of intelligent devices emerged with microprocessors and microcontrollers.
+- 1970s: Early intelligent device concepts emerged with microprocessors and microcontrollers.

 - 1999: Kevin Ashton coined the term Internet of Things.

-- Early 2000s: Technologies such as RFID and cellular communication enabled large-scale IoT deployment.
+- Early 2000s: RFID and cellular communication enabled large-scale deployment.

 - 2010s onward: